nrasch/nrasch.github.io/about.md

 * At Point of Reference he grew the engineering department’s headcount from two to seven while creating the department’s organizational structure, processes, procedures, best practices, etc.  Nathan also oversaw major upgrades and new feature additions to the organization’s core product offering to attract and retain multiple Fortune 500 customers such as VMware, Lexmark, Amazon Web Services, and Blue Coat Systems.

-Nathan is always looking for new and interesting projects, so please feel free to reach out.
+Nathan is always on the lookout for new and interesting projects, so please feel free to [contact him](/contact/).